The 2026 Governor Races Ranked by Flip Likelihood

 Five Toss Ups, one ruler

-The Cook Political Report puts five governorships in its Toss Up column for 2026: Arizona, Georgia, Wisconsin, Nevada, and Iowa.
-Four of the five involve seats Democrats currently hold or Republicans defend with term-limited incumbents.
-Nevada is the exception, the only Toss Up with a sitting Republican governor on the ballot (Cook Political Report, 2026).
+The Cook Political Report puts five governorships in its Toss Up column for 2026: Ohio, Georgia, Wisconsin, Nevada, and Iowa.
+That set changed on July 10, 2026, when Cook moved five ratings at once, four toward Democrats.
+Ohio entered the Toss Up column from Lean Republican, and Arizona left it, moving to Lean Democratic (Cook Political Report, July 10, 2026).
+Georgia and Iowa reached the Toss Up column by earlier rating changes, Georgia from Tilt Republican on June 25 and Iowa from Lean Republican in April, and Nevada is the only Toss Up with a sitting Republican governor on the ballot (Cook Political Report, 2026).
 Kansas starts at Leans Republican despite eight years of Democratic governors, because term limits removed Laura Kelly from the equation (Cook Political Report, 2026).

 Term limits did most of the work